alankoroma/nucleon/README.md

 composer install
 ``

+Create a new database called `nucleon`

 Configure `.env` with System settings.
 An Example `.env.example` has been provided.
+Update `phinx.yml` with database settings

 Run all migrations (check phinx.yml for more migration environments)